Manishak798/Book-Store/README.md

-# 📚 MERN Book Store
+# 📚 MERN Book Store App

 MERN Book Store is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, designed to manage and showcase a collection of books.